|

 of the Congo has continued to suffer from recurring cycles of conflict

 and persistent violence by armed groups, both Congolese and foreign.
+The consequences of this violence have been nothing short of

 devastating.
 Acts of sexual violence and series violations of human